Spinosaurus lived during the late Cretaceous Period.

 There has been much scientific debate regarding the evolution and purpose of Spinosaurus' sail.

-The dinosaur's upper spine was fairly flexible and its vertebrae had ball-and-socket joints, so it was likely able to arch its back to a point and may have been able to spread the sail when threatened or looking to attract a mate.
+Because of its size, this dinosaur did not have many predators, but the sail could have been used to ward off enemies, as the dinosaur would have appeared to be twice its size with the sail fully extended.
+The dinosaur's upper spine was fairly flexible, and its vertebrae had ball-and-socket joints, meaning it was likely able to arch its back to a point.
+It may have been able to spread the sail when threatened or looking to attract a mate.

 More gigantic than Giganotosaurus